saucelabs/sauce-docs/docs/error-reporting/project-setup/symbolication.md

 - base-url/symbol_name/id/symbol_name
 - base-url/symbol_name/id/symbol_name_with_underscore_extension
 - base-url/symbol_name/id/symbol_name_with_sym_extension

-Where symbol_name_with_underscore_extension = replace last character of symbol name with underscore, '_'. (this is typically used as the file extension for CAB compressed binaries on Windows) and where symbol_name_with_sym_extension = replace or append the extension ".sym" to the symbol name.
+Where "symbol name with underscore extension" = replace last character of symbol name with underscore, '_' (this is typically used as the file extension for CAB compressed binaries on Windows) and where "symbol name with sym extension" = replace or append the extension ".sym" to the symbol name.

 For example, if symbol_name = foo.pdb and id = 123, the following URLs are queried:
 - base-url/foo.pdb/123/foo.pdb
 - base-url/foo.pdb/123/foo.pd_